-HDD Rigs developed by Herrenknecht can be delivered in four different standard configurations.
-All models have pull forces between 100 and 600 tonnes (1,000 and 6,000 kN), a control cabin, as well as their own power supply pack powered by a diesel engine in a sound-insulated container.
-The output of these power packs ranges, depending on the application, from 330 to more than 1,440 kilowatts and is engineered to the customer’s requirements.
+HDD Rigs developed by Herrenknecht can be delivered in five different standard configurations.
+All models have a control cabin, as well as their own power supply pack powered by a diesel or electrical engine, in sound-insulated container or onboard.
+Depending on the application, the attached power packs have an output ranging from 328 to more than 940 kilowatts and is engineered to the customer’s requirements.

 Frame Rig: Their low weight and easy transport make Frame Rigs a reliable and economical solution.
 Without its own transport or motion system, the Frame Rig reaches the jobsite on a regular truck trailer.
 A standard crane is sufficient for loading and unloading and for aligning the rig on the jobsite.

 Trailer Rig: The great advantage of Trailer Rigs is their extreme flexibility.
 Due to their low-weight design, they can be transported with standard semi-trailer trucks.
 A crane is not required, neither for setup and demobilization, nor for alignment and commissioning.
 This makes Trailer Rigs particularly suitable for projects in which long distances in between several crossings are to be covered.